What are the Quiverfull and Patriarchy movements?

 • God has entrusted the direct oversight of the education of children to their parents alone, not the state; fathers are to supervise every aspect of curriculum and training.

 • Girls are encouraged to center their education around their future role as wives and mothers.

 • Segregating children into age-specified activities is inappropriate; children are foolish and should not be left to the influence of others who are also foolish.

 • The local church is a “family of families”; all worship and educational activities are to be multi-generational.

-• Unmarried, grown children are under rule of fathers; although a son may be released to find a vocation and “take a wife,” he should seek his father’s council.
+• Unmarried, grown children are under rule of fathers; although a son may be released to find a vocation and “take a wife,” he should seek his father’s counsel.

 • Since daughters are “given in marriage” by their fathers, an obedient daughter will allow her father to guide the process of finding a husband, although both she or her father may veto the other’s choice.

-Another troubling issue with some in the Patriarchy Movement is their goal to have and train children for the expressed purpose of “returning America to a Christian nation.”
+Another troubling issue with some in the Patriarchy movement is their goal to have and train children for the express purpose of “returning America to a Christian nation.”
 They fail to accept that the kingdom of God is about God’s relationship with individuals and His church, not earthly political entities.